 COMMIT - DO YOUR PART TO HELP INSTEAD OF HOLDING EVERYONE BACK!

-Below is the link – do the right thing – sign a member card and pay your fair share.
+Below is the link – do the right thing – sign a membership card and pay your fair share.